jeaye/blog.jeaye.com/_posts/2015-09-27-parenscript-ajax.md

 **NOTE:** The capitalization of `ECHO` here and the quoting of the `data` value is very deliberate.
 This is also something that many examples/tutorials will get wrong.

 ### Calling from Parenscript
-The last thing we have to do is call our server from the client.
+Finally, we need to call our server from the client.
 We'll spice up our REPL page to have some Parenscript and we'll use the echo server with SmackJack to reply to the client.

 In order to access our AJAX functions from Parenscript, we need to bring in SmackJack's prologue, which is just a generated dump of JavaScript wrappers.
 Aside from that, we'll need to define a two Parenscript functions.

 1. Something to call when an event on the page happens; it calls into SmackJack
 2. A callback for when we hear back from the server

-Let's see how that looks:
+Let's see how that looks, replacing our old call to `define-easy-handler`:

 ```lisp
 (define-easy-handler (repl :uri "/repl") ()